wzao1515/w6113.github.io/exreviews_07.md

   * In the R-tree case, it is the ability to speed up lookups in a shape database
 * How _should_ the paper be evaluated?
 How far is that from what was actually evaluated?
 * Specifically for the Guttman paper, are there insert workloads where the index could regress into becoming useless?
+* Good exercise to reformulate concerns that arise as research questions, and see extent it is answered.

 #### The good